Loukie/Notice-Board-Wordpress-Plugin/readme.md

 This plugin allows you to show off notices and special announcements on your WordPress site.
 You can use the Notice Board widget to display recent notices and special announcements in a widget area.
 Or use a shortcode to display notices and special announcements within a table or as a list in the main content area for a post or page.

-This plugin registers a 'notice' slug for all notices as post, so don't create a page or post with 'notice' slug or set the parmalink to "http://yourwordpressdomain/notice".
+> **Note:** This plugin registers a 'notice' slug for all notices as post, so don't create a page or post with 'notice' slug or set the parmalink to "http://yourwordpressdomain/notice".
 It would conflict with the permalinks.

 ----------